gaborvecsei/SLE-GAN/README.md

 ## Differences from the paper

-- Instead of random cropping to get `I_{part}` now only center cropping is implemented
+- ~~Instead of random cropping to get `I_{part}` now only center cropping is implemented~~ Random cropping is implemented under the name center cropping
 - Optionally you can use [Differentiable Augmentations](https://arxiv.org/abs/2006.10738) (`--diff-augment`)

 ### Not mentioned in the paper